-Bernette might not ring any bells just yet, but maybe things will become clear once you know they are a daughter brand of Bernina sewing machines.
+Bernette might not ring any bells just yet, but maybe things will become clear once you know they are a daughter brand of the prestigious Bernina sewing machines.

-Establishing your own identity isn’t easy when you share a product, but Bernette has managed to create their own style by being very compatible with beginning sewers.
+Establishing your own identity isn’t easy when you share a product, but Bernette has managed to create their own style by being very compatible with newbie sewers.